NewsLocal News

 Teresa McRoy

-Community Development Director, Matt Wright presented the proposal to the council.
-Wright said they are following the ordinance passed in October by Kansas City, Missouri.
+Community Development Director Matt Wright presented the proposal to the council.
+Wright said the council is following the ordinance passed in October by Kansas City, Missouri.

 "The purpose is to prohibit entertainment devices that provide monetary prizes, not to shut down businesses," Wright told the council.
 "This also ensures uniform regulation across the metro as Kansas City, Missouri, adopted similar regulations in October."